Link to Understanding Out-of-State Relocation in Minnesota Understanding Out-of-State Relocation in Minnesota

 Whether you are seeking to move out of state with your child or opposing the relocation request, we are here to protect your parental rights.

-Common Challenges in Relocation Cases
+Link to Common Challenges in Relocation Cases Common Challenges in Relocation Cases

 Out-of-state relocation cases often involve several challenges, including: